-At this point it also becomes clear how the space efficiency of the algorithm comes into play.
-If the space efficiency of the quantum algorithm is linear in the natural size $n$, then $\gamma$ is a fraction of $\kappa$, and we obtain threshold-free asymptotic speed-ups.
-In turn, if it is super-linear, $\gamma$ becomes a decaying function of $n$, in which case all speed-ups vanish.
+At this point it also becomes clear how the space efficiency of the quantum algorithm comes into play: If it is linear in the natural size $n$, then $\gamma$ is a fraction of $\kappa$, and we obtain threshold-free asymptotic speed-ups.
+However, if the space required is super-linear in $n$, $\gamma$ becomes a decaying function of $n$, in which case all speed-ups vanish.
 We shall briefly discuss these aspects shortly, and for more on the space complexity constraints see \cite{dnq-schoning,dnq-eppstein}.
 Here we first focus on the issues stemming from the tree structure alone.

-We can equally imagine a tree where $T_0$ is a full tree of size $2^{n/2}$, and $J=1$ with another full tree $T_1$.
+We can equally imagine a tree where $\mathcal{T}_0$ is a full tree of size $2^{n/2}$, and $\jcut =1$ with another full tree $\mathcal{T}_1$.
 In this case the run-time (more precisely, query complexity) of the classical algorithm is $2\times 2^{n/2}= O(2^{n/2})$, but so is the quantum query complexity: $2^{n/2} + 2^{n/4} =O(2^{n/2})$, so no speed-up is obtained.
-In what follows, we will re-define $J$ to count all the leaves of $\mathcal{T}_0$, to take into account that not only do the individual subtrees need to be large, but also need to be many in number, compared to $T_0$ itself, which can be bounded by the number of leaves.
+In what follows, we define $\jleaves$ to count all the leaves of $\mathcal{T}_0$.
+This is to take into account that not only do the individual subtrees need to be large, but also need to be many in number, compared to $\mathcal{T}_0$ itself, which can be bounded by the number of leaves.